christopherjenness/NBA-analytics/README.md

 ## Timeout Conversion (May 2017)

-Coach's time to shine is during a timeout.
+The coach's time to shine is during a timeout.
 I recently heard a media member say something along the lines of "If Brad Steven's got 100 timeouts a game, the celtics would score on 90 of them".
 Let's test that claim.

 Here, I am looking at every possession after a coach calls a timeout.
 What percentage of the time did they score?  **The Raptors are the best offensive team coming out of timeouts**.
 The Lakers seem to struggle.

 ![teams](analysis/timeout/plots/teams.png)

 What about drawing up defensive schemes?
-Below, I am looking at what percentage of time a team can get a defensive stop coming out of a timeout.  **The Atlana Hawks are the best defensive team coming out of timeouts.**
+Below, I am looking at what percentage of time a team can get a defensive stop coming out of a timeout.  **The Atlanta Hawks are the best defensive team coming out of timeouts.**

 ![def](analysis/timeout/plots/def.png)